Riverboats at the Gateway Arch kicks off the 2020 cruise season

 ST. LOUIS - The Riverboats at the Gateway Arch kicks off the 2020 cruise season with new cruises celebrating St. Louis' most popular holiday festivities such as the Mardi Gras and St. Patrick`s Day parades.

-Fox 2's reporter Derrion Henderson was live on the riverboat with a list of ways to surprise that special someone or planning the perfect getaway for the family.
+Fox 2's reporter Derrion Henderson was live on the riverboat with a list of ways to surprise that special someone or plan the perfect getaway for the family.

 Tickets are now available for Valentine`s Cruises on Feb.
 14 & 15, Mardi Gras Brunch Cruise Feb.
 23, Fat Tuesday Cruise on Feb.
 25 and St. Patrick`s Day Recovery Brunch Cruise held on March 15.